 Top Financial Problems of Construction Companies

 - Access to lines of credit – For many years banks have been hesitant to lend to construction companies, especially on paid-when-paid contracts and progress billing.

-- Inability to be flexible – Mainly due to cash flow, scheduling, and staffing constraints, many in the construction industry find it hard to be flexible in regards to the job once it has started.
+- Inability to be flexible – Mainly due to cash flow, scheduling, and staffing constraints, many in the construction industry find it hard to be flexible in regard to the job once it has started.

-- Managing cash flow – It can be very hard for construction companies, contractors and subcontractors to manage their cash flow when many clients can take 30, 60 or 90+ days to pay and you have expenses such as materials and payroll to pay in advance.
+- Managing cash flow – It can be very hard for construction companies, contractors, and subcontractors to manage their cash flow when many clients can take 30, 60, or 90+ days to pay and you have expenses such as materials and payroll to pay in advance.